pixelbyaj/dotnetcore_app_template/README.md

 ## About Project:
 * This is a Starter dotnet core project using C#.
-* It has template to start with MongoDB
-* It has template to start with REST API
+* It has template to start working with window service or console app.
-* It has template to start with RabbitMQ
+* It has template to start with RabbitMQ.
-* It has template to start with Kafka
+* It has template to start with Kafka.

 ## Docker
 * It has docker configuration by default.
 If you add new project or file please modify the dockerfile accordingly.